supershaneski/openai-whisper-talk/README.md

 ## Using HTTPS

+> Note: I have not yet tested this with the latest update

 You might want to run this app using `https` protocol.
 This is needed to enable audio capture using a separate device like a smartphone.